 - Look at what your competitors and even businesses in other industries are doing, to get some ideas.
 Are the guarantees specific, or a general “Satisfaction Guaranteed” type?
 Are they time limited, or a lifetime guarantee?

-- Play to your strengths – if you have great customer service, the biggest range of products or a great after-care team, consider focusing on these aspects when developing your guarantee.
+- Play to your strengths – if you have amazing customer service, the biggest range of products/services in the marketplace or a great after-care team, consider focusing on these aspects when developing your guarantee.